YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVZWRITECHAR, Invalid characters for a ZWRITE format

-Run Time/Compile Time Error: When transforming an expression from ZWRITE format to full text format with $ZWRITE(expr,1), the expression must be in a format that GT.M would have produced when transforming a text string to ZWRITE format.
+Run Time/Compile Time Error: When transforming an expression from ZWRITE format to full text format with $ZWRITE(expr,1), the expression must be in a format that YottaDB would have produced when transforming a text string to ZWRITE format.

 Action: Examine the expression and ensure that it is in proper ZWRITE format